 Other numerous features, for example, like regarding the modes in Optical Fibers which have the self-prepared SHG - "since in theory all such second-order nonlinear optical processes are disallowed" (Weinberger, 1990; p.
 162) are interesting for study in terms of the Heterogeneous Polarization and the interscale communication.

-some CONCLUSONSWe have here noticed only few features among the non-linear Optics phenomena described with mixing of scales.
-We will be adding from time to time interesting introductory comments related to multiscaled phenomena description in Optics, as we have done so in some below subsections.
+some CONCLUSIONSWe have here noticed only a few features among the non-linear Optics phenomena described with mixing of scales.
+We will be adding from time to time interesting developments or/and comments related to multiscale phenomena description in HSP-VAT Heterogeneous Hierarchical/Scaled Optics, as we have done so in some below subsections.

 Frisch, U., Wave Propagation in Random Media.
 II.
 Multiple Scattering by n Bodies, Institut d'Astrophysique, Paris, 1965.